hlascelles/samudra/_posts/explore/2021-06-03-plastic-recycling.md

 ### Solvent-based recycling (into polymers)

-Solvent-based recycling methods generally produce very high yields, and better quality recycled material then mechanical recycling since both exterior and interior contaminants are removed.
+Solvent-based recycling methods, generally produce very high yields, and better quality recycled material then mechanical recycling since both exterior and interior contaminants are removed.
 Contaminant removal efficiency is the highest for homogeneous low-viscosity molten plastics.
 The main steps of solvent-based recycling are:
 * Sorting waste by plastic type and shredding it into flakes.
-* Solvent-based purification (also referred to as dissolution).
-Plastic flakes are mixed with a solvent.
+* Solvent-based purification (also referred to as **dissolution**) - plastic flakes are mixed with a solvent.
 * Filtration to remove contaminants.
 * Solvent removal.
 The solvent is then re-added to the next batch.
 * Compounding.